-As of Q4 2021, a total of 230,609 healthcare providers have left the profession.
+By the end of 2022, a total of 145,213 healthcare providers left the profession.
 There are multiple different reasons behind their departure.
 Many of these healthcare providers work in direct contact with older adults and people living with disabilities, two patient populations who are more vulnerable to COVID-19.
 As a result, these providers are more exposed to the negative effects of treating COVID-19 patients: a fear of infection, untenable hours, depression and stress, and the emotional toll of the loss of patients, as well as the loss of their colleagues fighting the pandemic.

-One concerning outcome of The Great Resignation is the more than 53,000 nurse practitioners who have left the workforce.
-While it's likely that many nurse practitioners left the workforce for the reasons above, recent data suggests these workers are instead transitioning into new roles.
+One particularly concerning outcome of the staffing shortage is the departure of 34,834 nurse practitioners across the country.
+While it's likely that many nurse practitioners left the workforce for the reasons discussed earlier, data suggests these workers have also been transitioning into new roles.